International Islamic Unity Conference (Iran)

 The International Islamic Unity Conference is an international conference held every year during the Islamic Unity week in Tehran, Iran.
 It's organized by The World Forum for Proximity of Islamic Schools of Thought, and its main objective includes devising ways of unity for the Islamic world, and likewise, sympathy/consultation between scholars and scientists to approach their viewpoints in intended fields.
 The subjects of its meetings are determined based on divergent issues/problems of the Islamic world.
 The meeting involves the attendance of many scholars, religious thinkers and prominent figures from various countries.

 Background

 The First International Islamic Unity Conference was held in 1987 in Tehran, Iran.
-After holding the 4th Islamic unity conference which was organized by the Islamic Promotions Organization of Iran, then Ayatollah Khamenei as the supreme leader of Iran ordered to establish "the World Forum for Proximity of Islamic Schools of Thought", since then, the conference is organized by the mentioned forum.
+After holding the 4th Islamic unity conference which was organized by the Islamic Promotions Organization of Iran, then Ayatollah Ali Khamenei as the supreme leader of Iran ordered to establish "the World Forum for Proximity of Islamic Schools of Thought", since then, the conference is organized by the mentioned forum.